stanislaus-onwuka/stanislaus-onwuka/README.md

 ### Hi there 👋
-I am Stanley Onwuka, a frontend web developer on the weekdays and a Dj on the weekends.
+I am Stanley Onwuka, a frontend engineer on the weekdays and a Dj on the weekends.
 I create ✨ _magic_ ✨ majorly with Javascript frameworks and CSS.
 I am also play around with Figma sometimes.

 Here are some ideas to get you started: